-Anxiety is a feeling of being tense, worried or afraid most days sometimes about things that are about to happen but sometime for no apparent reason.
+Anxiety is a feeling of being tense, worried or afraid most days sometimes about things that are about to happen but sometimes for no apparent reason.

 Maybe this is a daily occurrence for you.
-If it is, you’re not alone.
+If so, you’re not alone.
 According to the Mental Health Foundation’s 2014 report 22% of women report feeling anxiety ‘most of the time’.
 I think the figure is probably much higher.

-What we sometimes forget is that anxiety is designed to help us – it’s our early warning system if you like.
-But it becomes a problem when it persists, and some people experience really distressing symptoms, so much so that it can be hard to believe it’s ‘just’ anxiety.
+Anxiety is designed to help us – it’s our early warning system if you like.
+But it becomes a problem when it interferes with normal life.
+Some people experience really distressing symptoms, so much so that it can be hard to believe it’s ‘just’ anxiety.

-Maybe for you it’s negative thoughts and feelings that go around and round in your head and keep you awake at night or disrupt your focus in the day.
+Maybe for you it’s negative thoughts and feelings that go round and round in your head and keep you awake at night or disrupt your focus in the day.

-Or your symptoms might be quite physical, like palpitations, sweating palms, stomach problems, headaches, tense muscles.
-It can be exhausting physically, emotionally and mentally.
-And sometimes overwhelming and frightening.
+Or physical symptoms like palpitations, sweating palms, stomach problems, headaches, tense muscles.
+It can be exhausting physically, emotionally and mentally, overwhelming and frightening.

 As a nurse I often saw patients admitted with symptoms that were due to anxiety but were so severe it looked like a physical illness.

-Book a call if you would like to talk about your anxiety and how to manage it better.
+Book a call to talk to me about your anxiety and how I can help you manage it better.